 Psychological Addiction or Physical Addiction?

-There are two main types of dependence: the Psychological and the physical.
+There are two main types of dependence: psychological and physical.
 They are clearly defined as separate entities.

 Physical addictions happen when a person abuses a certain drug or substance for so long that the chemical make-up of their body physically changes.
 This means that sudden withdrawal (as in the case of heroin addiction) can actually be harmful to them.
 When you stop taking the substance which has altered your cells suddenly you will trigger a variety of symptoms that may be overwhelming for your system. [i]